The 5 Most important Camera Settings For Portrait Photography

 DSLR camera

-apart from this, you’ll also learn how to use your camera to capture images in different scenarios.
+Apart from this, you’ll also learn how to use your camera to capture images in different scenarios.

 2. ISO & Shutter-speed

-in short, to balance the light combination in your images, you need to use these two important features.
+In short, to balance the light combination in your images, you need to use these two important features.

 What if ISO is too high ??

-take this image as an example…
+Take this image as an example…

 ISO and shutter-speed

-if your image contains an ISO of more than 1600 or 3200 then it’ll decrease the picture quality.
+If your image contains an ISO of more than 1600 or 3200 then it’ll decrease the picture quality.

-but wait if you manage the combination of shutter speed then you can increase your ISO.
+But wait if you manage the combination of shutter speed then you can increase your ISO.

-set as low as possible between 100-400, know WHY.
+Set it as low as possible between 100-400, and know WHY.

-which helps you to improve your picture quality.
+Which helps you to improve your picture quality.

 example of shutter-speed